 The costs prompted 33 states in the U.S. to require people to have severe liver disease to qualify for the drug combination.

 That policy is unwise, Ward said.
 "Multiple studies have shown that if you wait that long to treat people, you leave them with a small but real risk of developing liver cancer because the liver is already too scarred to completely heal itself."

 The federal Centers for Medicare and Medicaid Studies has reacted by notifying the states that people with a chronic HCV infection should not be denied care.

 The center also called for drug manufacturers to disclose their value-based pricing agreements, but Ward said the request has no force of law.

-"Pharmaceutical companies should be making public their negotiated prices with health plans so the marketplace can take effect and competition can thrive, with better pricing and affordability," he said.
+The letter said, "pharmaceutical companies should be making public their negotiated prices with health plans so the marketplace can take effect and competition can thrive, with better pricing and affordability," Ward explained.

 "At a population level, the effect of HCV medications will be determined by affordability and equitable access to HCV testing, care, and treatment," Ward and Mermin write.
 "Only through these improvements can our focus be directed to what matters most: reducing the morbidity and mortality associated with HCV infection, stopping HCV transmission, and ultimately eliminating HCV as a public health threat in the United States and worldwide."